 - Unobtrusive: It does not obstruct and hamper the current research being carried out by the researchers.

-- Type of Data: It provides the researchers with the contextual and comparative data.
+- Type of Data: It provides researchers with contextual and comparative data.

 - Scientific breakthroughs: It can lead to unforeseen discoveries and scientific breakthroughs as previously analyzed data for some other purpose is being used as the benchmark.

-- Data Permanence: It provides permanency of the data analyzed for some research purpose.
+- Data Permanence: It provides the permanency of the data analyzed for some research purposes.